Jorenar/blog/2023-02-26-gotophobia-harmful.md

 # Error/exception handling & cleanup

 Poster child of using `goto` -- most of the times accepted, often recommended, sometimes even straight up mandated.
-This pattern results in a good quality code, because the operations of the algorithm are _structured_ in a clear order, while errors and other overhead is handled somewhere else, outside the mainline.
+This idiom results in a good quality code, because the operations of the algorithm are _structured_ in a clear order, while errors and other overhead is handled somewhere else, outside the mainline.
 The alternatives make the code less readable as it's hard to spot where the main code is buried among the error checks.